yinan-c/RSSbrew/README.md

 If you are overwhelmed by the number of articles, you can set up digests aggregating articles into one entry on a daily or weekly basis.
 You can optionally choose what to include in the digest (e.g. content, summary, ) and use AI to help you summarize the digest.

+### 5. Configurable User-Agent

+Some feeds block requests whose User-Agent is generic or not on a whitelist.
+You can set a fixed User-Agent globally in App Settings, and override it for an individual feed in the Original Feed settings.
+Leave both empty to keep the default behaviour of sending a random browser User-Agent, or enter `random` on a single feed to opt that feed back into a random one.

 ## Install

 Docker deployment, please refer to [INSTALL.md](INSTALL.md).